 Restrooms will be limited to two people at a time.

 Based upon the latest recommendations from public health experts, temperature checks for students will not be performed when entering the schoolhouse.
 Parents are strongly encouraged to perform temperature checks at home and to keep children home upon any sign of illness.
 If a student appears ill while at school, staff will conduct a screening.

+M-DCPS is equally dedicated to supporting students’ social emotional and mental health, as poor mental health is a barrier to their learning and overall well-being.
 The M-DCPS Department of Mental Health Services will continue to provide a blended model of support to students and families, inclusive of in-person and online deployment of mental health services.
-For additional support, please contact the Mental Health Parent Assistance Line at 305 995-7100.
+For additional support, please contact the Mental Health Parent Assistance Line at 305 995-7100..

 School site custodial activities have been adjusted to increase the frequency of sanitizing high‐touch areas.
 At the end of each day, custodial teams will sanitize all areas of the campus, including cafeterias, classrooms, restrooms, gym and locker rooms, offices, and public areas in preparation for the next day of learning.

 The District is using hospital‐grade germicide to clean and sanitize facilities through various delivery systems to ensure that solutions are applied correctly and evenly.